What is individual counseling?

 When is it best to seek individual counseling?

-Therapy can be helpful for individuals struggling with depression, anxiety, relationship problems, trauma, addictions, eating disorders, post-traumatic stress disorder, and other mental health concerns.
-But it is essential to know when to seek therapy rather than waiting until symptoms become severe.
+Therapy can be helpful for individuals struggling with depression, anxiety, relationship problems, trauma, eating disorders, post-traumatic stress disorder, and other mental health concerns.
+However, it is essential to know when to seek therapy rather than waiting until symptoms become severe.

 According to the National Institute of Mental Health, stress can come from negative thoughts, feelings, behaviors, and bodily sensations such as pain or fatigue.
 These types of experiences can interfere with daily life and cause significant distress.
 People experiencing stress may try to cope alone, avoiding seeking professional care because they don't want to burden others.
 However, untreated distress can lead to severe consequences, including physical illness, suicide, and violence.
 If you experience these distressing emotions, thoughts, or behaviors, talk to your doctor about whether counseling might benefit you.